Student Loan repayment guide 2024

 You'll probably never have repayment terms like this again, so the key is to make the most of them.

-Rather than using any extra cash you have to pay your loan off early, you could make it grow in a savings account, invest it or even put it towards a mortgage.
+Rather than using any extra cash you have to pay your loan off early, you keep it in a savings account, invest it or even put it towards a mortgage.

-If you're charged more than you should be for your income, you can ask for a refund (call SLC on 0300 100 0611).
+If you're charged more than you should be for your income, you can ask for a refund.

 But if you choose to overpay, you can't get the cash back if you change your mind.
 It also makes no difference to the size of your monthly repayments, as they're based on your current income, not what you owe.

 Imagine you overpay, but later find yourself skint and needing to borrow more money from another lender.
-It'll probably cost you much more than what you've saved on your Student Loan.
+It could cost you much more than what you've saved on your Student Loan.

-In short: be very sure you won't need the cash again before overpaying!
+In short: be confident you won't need the cash again before overpaying!

 As we said earlier, your Student Loan won't affect your credit score.
-However, what it can have an impact on is your affordability check.
+However, it can impact your affordability check.

 An affordability check is carried out by a mortgage lender in addition to a credit check.
 It's designed to assess how much you can realistically afford to pay each month.
 They look at your incomings and outgoings, and as your Student Loan is a regular outgoing, it'll leave you with less money to spend each month.